 - Preheat oven to 350F (178C).
 Arrange oven racks in center and just below center.
-Line one or two sheet pans with parchment paper (depending on how many tostadas your making).
+Line one or two sheet pans with parchment paper (depending on how many tostadas you're making).
 Set aside.

 - Lightly brush both sides of each tortilla with the olive oil/lime mixture (note lightly... too much oil and they won't crisp, rather, they'll be tough/chewy).
 Place tortillas on the sheet pan, spread evenly, not overlapping.

 - Bake tortillas for about 8 minutes, flip (they'll still be flimsy at this point), then bake for an additional 8 minutes until the tostadas are golden and sturdy.
 Flip again and test to see if an additional 1-3 minutes are needed by using a pair of tongs to gently 'flex' the tortilla, just enough to see if slightly bends (or curves) a little.
 If so, give the tostada a few minutes longer to bake.
 I found the smaller, 4 1/2" tortillas to need an extra few minutes to become more rigid (yes, the smaller ones - Mi Rancho brand!).

 - Remove the tortillas from the oven and sprinkle with salt.
 Allow them to cool for a few minutes on the sheet pan.
 They're now ready to use with your favorite Mexican food toppings.